projectcaluma/ember-caluma/packages/-ember-caluma/app/templates/docs/index.md

 {{docs-snippet name='router.js'}}

-Then pass the needed services for the form builder:
+Then pass the needed services for the form builder in `app/app.js`:

 {{docs-snippet name='app.js'}}